 - Design and carry out a biology-related independent research project in consultation with a principal investigator (a.k.a.
 PI: the person in whose lab students are performing research).

 - Honors students are allowed to conduct research in either on-campus or off-campus labs.
 On-campus labs do NOT necessarily have to be in IB.

-- Students who are working in non-IB labs are required to have both a PI and an IB faculty sponsor serve as a co-advisor.
+- Students who are working in non-IB labs are required to have an IB faculty sponsor serve as a co-advisor.
 The sponsor can be a faculty advisor or another IB faculty member familiar with your work.

 - Submit an honors thesis after completing two honors courses.

-- The thesis should summarize the work students have done and the results students have obtained.
+- The thesis should summarize the experimental progress and results from the student's honors work.

-- Students must submit their thesis to their PI, IB faculty sponsor (if needed), and the IBUSSO.
+- Students must submit their thesis to their PI, IB faculty sponsor (if applicable), and the advising office.

-- Sample theses are available for viewing in the IBUSSO.
+- Sample theses are available for viewing in the advising office.

 - All honors students enrolled in honors in their spring semester are required to present a poster describing their findings at Cal Day (a public event held each April).

 - The cost for printing posters is covered by the department.

-**An Honors student's PI and Faculty sponsor will correspond with one another to give students a letter grade for each honors course, research project, thesis and poster.
+**An honors student's PI and faculty sponsor will correspond with one another to assign a letter grade for each honors course, research project, thesis and poster.
 Students are required to submit their project and thesis to both their PI and faculty sponsor.
 The department does not set grading rubrics for honors projects.

-- It is not permissible to use the same research for IB H196 to count for IB Honors and other academic credit.
+- It is not permissible to use the same research for IB H196 to count for IB Honors and other academic credit in the same term.

-- Participants may not retroactively earn IB Honors credit for research ideas that were completed before enrolling in H196A.
+- Participants may not retroactively earn IB Honors credit for research projects that were completed before enrolling in H196A.

-- Participants in IB H196 are not permitted to receive employment compensation for research while in the Honors program but students may speak to a faculty advisor to determine if alternative arrangements can be made.
-Research grant are permissible (e.g. Biology Fellows Program).
+- Participants in IB H196 are not permitted to receive employment compensation for research while in the honors program but students may speak to an advisor to determine if alternative arrangements can be made.
+Research grants and fellowship programs (e.g., Haas Scholars) are permissible.